Backup only 1% smaller than the original

 Generally speaking, as you probably already know :), binary files are not very compressible, and if I’m not mistaken .docx files are already zipped up or something like that (you can open a .docx file in a plain text editor to check this yourself).

-If I were to guess this is simply a matter of the data you backed up not lending being very suitable for deduplication and compression.
+If I were to guess this is simply a matter of the data you backed up not being very suitable for deduplication and compression.
 Media files generally don’t compress or deduplicate well.
 I don’t see anything obviously wrong anywhere.

 Regarding compression, I’m pretty sure that you did get max compression, because the compression level is specified per command, so if you specified max compression when you ran the backup then that ought to be what was being used.
 The output from that run would say which level was used.